reruo321/CPP-Self-Study/Online-Judges-CPP/Programmers/155651/README.md

 3. The total number of room schedules is the answer.

-### Greedy Algorithm
+### Greedy Algorithms
-For greedy algorithm, we can think four ways to sort intervals:
+We can think four greedy algorithm approaches to sort intervals:

 1. ★ Earliest start time
 2. Earliest finish time